parke/lush/readme.txt

 Regarding using Lush on Windwos, or on other systems with a non-POSIX shell, this may work if the quote function is adjusted to properly quote each argument.
-Other unknown adjustments migth also be required.
+Other unknown adjustments might also be required.